Qiskit/rustworkx/docs/source/tutorial/betweenness_centrality.rst

 Working with Betweenness Centrality
 ===================================

-Betweenness centrality is a measure of centrality in a graph based on shortest paths.
-For every pair of nodes in a connected graph there is at least a single shortest path between the nodes such that the number of edges the path passes through is minimized.
-The betweenness centrality for each node is the number of these shortest paths that pass through the node.
+The betweenness centrality of a graph is a measure of centrality based on shortest paths.
+For every pair of nodes in a connected graph, there is at least a single shortest path between the nodes such that the number of edges the path passes through is minimized.
+The betweenness centrality for a given graph node is the number of these shortest paths that pass through the node.

 This is defined as: